 Could you have periodontal disease and not even know it?
-Since gum disease is the leading cauperiose of tooth loss in The Woodlands, Dr. Saunders warns to be on the lookout for these hidden symptoms.
+Since gum disease is the leading cauperiose of tooth loss in The Woodlands, our doctors at PCE warn to be on the lookout for these hidden symptoms.

 One of the biggest red flags for gum disease is bleeding when you brush and floss.
 But for some people, even areas with aggressive periodontitis look healthy.
 The smooth, coral-pink or light-colored gums don’t bleed when they floss, even though they’re detaching from the roots of teeth far under what’s on the surface.

 This dilemma is common among people who use cigarettes and tobacco products.
 Since the ingredients in tobacco and the act of smoking cause blood vessels to atrophy inside of your mouth, you don’t get the typical inflammation, redness, or bleeding when you brush and floss.